electrickery/ps-2Keyboard2TRS-80/README.md

 Having tested it only a model 4p, I assume the software will work as is for the other models.
 The hardware is slightly different, as the 4p only makes the matrix available, while the model 3 and 4 also provide a ground and 5 volt line.
-Whe used with the Model 4p, a proper ground and +5V have to be provided.
-Providing power via the Arduino with a USB charfer is also an option.
+When used with the Model 4p, a proper ground and +5V have to be provided.
+Providing power via the Arduino with a USB charger is also an option.

+## How does it work

 A table is used to convert ASCII to matrix coordinates and another small one to fix the out of order addressing in the MT8816.

 The sketch attempts to convert from PS/2 to ASCII and from there to the computer specific matrix.
 Quite a lot of special cases are needed to get all characters properly shifted or unshifted.
+The intention is to abstract those to more tables and smart functions.

 For two TRS-80 keys the match is not exact: